ietf-wg-httpapi/link-template/draft-ietf-httpapi-link-template.md

 The context, relation type and target attributes for the link are determined as defined for the Link header field in {{Section 3 of WEB-LINKING}}.

 Parameters on a templated-link have identical semantics to those of a Link header field.
 This includes (but is not limited to) the use of the "rel" parameter to convey the relation type, the "anchor" parameter to modify the context IRI, and so on.
+Parameter values MUST be Strings.

-Likewise, the requirements for parameters on templated-links are the same as those for a Link header field; in particular, the "rel" parameter MUST NOT appear more than once, and if it does, the templated-link MUST be ignored by parsers.
+Likewise, the requirements for parameters on templated-links are the same as those for a Link header field.

 This specification defines additional semantics for the "var-base" parameter on templated-links; see below.